 Honest Reviews

-Why Most College Reviews in India Are Lies (and Where to Find Real Ones)
+Why Most Indian College Reviews Are Paid Lies

-Most popular 'college review' sites in India are pay-to-play.
-Here's how the ecosystem actually works, how to spot a paid review in 10 seconds, and the few sources that give you unfiltered student opinions.
+Most Indian college review sites are pay-to-play.
+How the ecosystem works, how to spot a paid review fast, and where to find unfiltered student opinions.

 If you've spent any time researching colleges in India, you've probably noticed something strange: every college has glowing reviews, every brochure claims 100% placement, and every "top 10 list" puts a different set of colleges at the top.
 None of it adds up.